chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 Because gameplay in Ironsworn is centered on the abilities and actions of your character, NPCs are primarily represented through your fiction rather than mechanics.
 They don’t have stats, assets, or tracks.
 Instead, the sample NPCs in this chapter include some broad details to help guide their actions and the threat they pose in combat.

 When you interact with an NPC, envision their personality and motivations.
 A brutish character leverages their strength, or attempts to bully and intimidate.
 A sly character acts through manipulation or trickery.
 A noble character behaves according to her sense of honor.
 An animal, depending on its disposition, may attack when threatened or may run away.
-A supernatural being may act with mindless malice and hate for the living, or may have more complex needs.
 When you are unsure of an NPC’s traits or next action, Ask for Inspiration.
 Then, envision what they do and make moves to aid or oppose them as appropriate.

 ### Rank